estatesurf/validityHW/readme.md

 #RUNNING THE APP
+#The sole dependency this java app has to build/run is a decompression lib
+#otherwise just a command prompt should suffice
+#
-#to build, type this into a command prompt
+#To build, type this into a command prompt
 javac -classpath commons-compress-1.19.jar App.java

 #to run, type this into a command prompt